-- Place four in a mixing bowl and add butter mixing with a pastry cutter and or fingers until it resembles fine breadcrumbs.
-Add the remaining 1/4 cup sugar and half of the praline mixture and combine.
+- Place flour in a bowl and add butter mixing with a pastry cutter or fingers until it resembles peas.
+Add 1/4 cup sugar and half of the praline mixture and combine.

-- Place the berries in a medium saucepan along with 1/2 cup water and 1/4 cup sugar.
+- Place the berries in a medium saucepan along with a 1/4 cup sugar.
 Simmer gently for about 10 minutes until the berries start to soften.
 Add vanilla and stir gently to combine.
-Pour into a square casserole dish.
+Pour into a baking dish.

 - Scatter crumble topping over the berries.
-Add another tablespoon or two of praline over the top and bake for 25-30 minutes until bubbling and golden brown.
-Remove from oven and scatter with remaining praline.
+Sprinkle another tablespoon or two of praline mixture over the top and bake for 25-30 minutes until bubbling and golden brown.
+Remove from oven and top with remaining praline.

 - If using frozen berries, you don’t need to cook them first.